RossiBz/unmix/README.md

 The packages include state of the art endmember extraction algortihms like the Pixel Purity Index (PPI) and the Vertex Component Analysis (VCA).
 In addition it allows to find the number of endmembers present in a hyperspectral data cube by using Harsanyi–Farrand–Chang (NWHFC) or HySime method.
 Furthermore, spectral unmixing per pixel can be performed,  which is the decomposition of the spectra of each pixel into a given set of endmember spectra.
-Finally, the endmember diversity, i.e. subpixel spectral diveristy, per pixel can be calculated based on different diversity indices (i.e., Richness, Shannon-Weaver Simpson, and Evenness) as proposed by Rossi and Gholizadeh (2022).
+Finally, the endmember diversity, i.e. subpixel spectral diveristy, per pixel can be calculated based on different diversity indices (i.e., Richness, Shannon-Weaver, Simpson and Evenness) as proposed by Rossi and Gholizadeh (2022).